-“This is the most common type of bond and they are purchased at a discount and accrue interest monthly,” says Paul Sundin, CPA and financial adviser with Emparion.
+“This is the most common type of bond and they are purchased at a discount and accrue interest monthly,” says Paul Sundin, CPA and financial advisor with Emparion.
 “The bonds mature after 20 years, at which point the U.S. Treasury will guarantee that investors have doubled their money.”

 Check the current value of your savings bond

-- The bond series
+- Bond series

 How do I cash in my savings bonds?